dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 ### Listener

-The listener is the type that allows listening to the measurements recorded by instruments.
+The listener is the type that allows listening to the measurements reported by instruments (e.g. Counter, ObservableCounter, etc.).
 The listener is an important class that will be used by OpenTelemetry to implement the Metrics SDK.

 ### Tags